loqusion/typix/docs/api/derivations.md

 > input files to repeatably produce output files at uniquely determined file
 > system paths.

-The derivation builders defined in Typix extend this behavior by running `typst compile`/`typst watch` in a context where all the dependencies of your Typst project (fonts, images, etc.) will be made available to the Typst compiler, regardless of if they're already present on the system it runs on.
+The derivation constructors defined in Typix extend this behavior by running `typst compile`/`typst watch` in a context where all the dependencies of your Typst project (fonts, images, etc.) will be made available to the Typst compiler, regardless of if they're already present on the system it runs on.